OliverHesse/RedditBotResearchProject/README.md

 when however i do multi subreddit data analysis these users are not treated as 2 but one

+something else to look into is average time to comment/reply. aka how long since the parent post or comment was made how long did it take them to respond need to grab data of parent creation time_stamp

 here is an example:
 total unique users from 5 posts: 269 that is from the top 5 posts on r/uknews and included We’re looking for mods… and Positive news weekend mega thread! which have few comments